aditya-grover/climate-learn/docs/source/user-guide/visualizations.rst

         :alt: Mean bias visualization produced by ``utils.visualize_mean_bias``.

 *Note:* These visualizations were produced using a trained ResNet model, but training is omitted from this example.
-Please see :ref:`models-reference` for model training.
+Please see :doc:`Models <models>` for model training.